ivans-innovation-lab-monorepos/my-company-backend/README.md

 ## Note

 In a multi-repos scenario we are not sure how the change in a library will affect the applications early in the process.
 This can be improved, but it requires specific integration testing and more infrastructure.
-This is not the case in mono-repo environment where we can practice Continuous Integration in a better way, which is by my opinion good benefit of a mono-repo environment.
+This is not the case in mono-repo environment where we can practice Continuous Integration in a better way, which is a good benefit of mono-repo environment.

 Organizing multiple teams over a one repo is hard, and this is a big drawback of a mono-repo environment.